-This post is updated every Friday to reflect the latest movies to leave and enter Netflix. *New additions are indicated by an asterisk.
+This post is updated regularly to reflect the latest movies to leave and enter Netflix. *New additions are indicated by an asterisk.

 With thousands of movies to choose from, and a navigation system and algorithm that don’t always make the right choice easy to find, it can be difficult to know what to watch on Netflix.
 That’s why we’re here, breaking down the 100 best movies on the service at this minute, with regular updates for titles that have been removed and when new ones are added.
 We’ve done the hard work, so now the only thing you have to do is sit back and, uh, watch all 100 movies.
 (And if you’re more of a TV person, check out the 50 best TV shows on Netflix.)